EvolOfThings/Feed-Reader/README.md

 - jQuery

 #### How to view?
-You can view this project either by downloading the repo and opening index.html on your browser.
+You can view this project by downloading the repo and opening index.html on your browser.